8 A-Frame House Kits You Can Buy for Under $60,000

 Cost: $42,495

-Off Grid Dwellings suggests using this quaint pre-fab cabin as a mother-in-law suite, guest room, or a rental unit.
+Off Grid Dwellings suggests using this quaint prefab cabin as an in-law suite, guest room, or a rental unit.
 This is the smallest cabin the company offers, and it comes complete with basic insulation, electrical wiring, and durable windows.

 Credit: The Backcountry Hut Company